someoneonearthwholovestg/instagram-timeline-bot/README.md

-# PPGI: Your own Instagram Timeline
+# PPGI: Make your own Instagram Timeline

 You can follow instagram user/tag using Telegram!
 ****